Preparing for Your Newborn Session

 6. If you're nursing, try to avoid spicy food and caffeine for at least 24 hours prior to your session as it can affect baby.
 Some babies are sensitive to lactose and soy so if you can stay away from those as well, I definitely recommend it.

 7. Consider trimming baby's nails if they are raggedy.
-You may be tempted to put lotion, cream or oil on baby's skin if s/he has flakes but please do not do this!
-The skin will reflect light and look shiny.
-I can easily edit flakes but shine can be very time consuming to edit.
+You may be tempted to put lotion, cream or oil on baby's skin if s/he has flakes but please don’t do this.
+The skin may reflect light and shiny skin doesn’t photograph well.
+I can easily edit flakes but shine can be time consuming to edit.

 8. My studio is quite warm in order to help the babies stay sleepy.
 I'll have a heater going through the session so be sure to dress in layers if you tend to get hot.